Ninja73737/Email-Keep/readme.md

 # Email Keep

-A Python script that I wrote for sending the contents of a Google Keep list to an email address using the unofficial gkeepapi.
+A Python script that I wrote for sending the contents of a Google Keep list to an email address using the unofficial Google Keep API: "gkeepapi".
 Fill in the email and password for the account you want to use next to the empty variables in the Python script.

 **Note: This method of storing the password instead of taking it as input every time is not secure, and probably shouldn't be done on a device without encryption and a solid password.
 I don't have any other options (to my knowledge, please let me know if you've got any suggestions) because I run mine using the Termux:Tasker plugin which is triggered by the Autovoice plugin on a tablet that I use for home control.**